cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 Public bot calls on dialog platforms
 --------------------------------------------

-When "botId" is specified in the attribute of sraix, bot (public Bot) published on the dialog platform is called.
+When "botId" is specified in the attribute of sraix, bot (public bot) published on the dialog platform is called.
 The "botId" is the ID of the bot and specified by the dialog platform, and the content of sraix is sent as an input sentence (utterance sentence) to the public bot.
 The content returned from the public bot is in JSON format specified in the received data of the :ref:`dialog API<coversation_api>` , and the return value of sraix returns the response element within it.